barfle/scalextric/README.md

 In short the car speed is updated each time the main dataplicity thread polls it and also when any configuration changes server-side (typically because someone changed a device setting on the website).

+Because we have created a brand new device class, we will have to register it again, which we can do with the following command:

+    dataplicity register

 Run the example (as sudo).
 You can change the speed at any time from your dataplicity account.

 ```